Richard Ragan: Personal

 Ragan is married to Marcela Sandoval, also a former Clinton Administration official, and Le Cordon Bleu trained chef, who has worked at Kinkead's in Washington DC and The Courtyard Restaurant in Beijing China, among other places.
-They have three children.
-His oldest daughter Zoey is the first child ever to live in North Korea.
+They have three children, twins Carter and CoCo and daughter Zoey who is the only American child to ever live in North Korea.
 His Uncle Lattie Michael founded the fast-food chain Backyard Burgers.

 Ragan graduated from SIT in Brattleboro, Vermont with an MA in International Development, and from Ole Miss with a BS in Business.
 With a personal interest in exploration, he provided sponsorship and support to the historic 2008 all Nepali female expedition to Mount Everest.
 The team, considered the most successful female expedition on the mountain, put all 10 members on the summit.
 He has also climbed with Russell Brice, and snowboarded with Craig Calonica on some of the world's highest peaks.
 In 2008, he narrowly escaped an avalanche on Annapurna South.
-He is an avid surfer regularly riding surf breaks in the Indian Ocean, off Africa's East Coast.
+He is an avid surfer regularly riding surf breaks around the globe.